gmtsciencedev/scitq/docs/install.md

 First, you must attach scitq ansible configuration to ansible.
 You just need to add a specific inventory source, modifying the `inventory=...` line in `ansible.cfg` in the `[defaults]` section (by default, `/etc/ansible/ansible.cfg`), by adding a specific directory for scitq:
 `inventory=...,/etc/ansible/inventory`

+In the same `[defaults]` section you need to update the python interpreter to account for the virtual environment of ansible:
+`interpreter_python=/root/ansibleenv/bin/python`

 Also in `[inventory]` section, it is a good idea to enable the (normaly defaults) inventory plugins in the following order:
 ```ini
 [inventory]